 This chapter is a detailed chapter of Chapter 12.
 Please read Chapter 12 before reading this section.

-Middle Kamakura period was the golden age of the sword making.
-We can not deny it was a great part due to the Gotoba-Joko treating the swordsmiths highly.
-After Jokyu-no-Hen, Samurai liked grand look swords.
+The Middle Kamakura period was the golden age of the sword making.
+We cannot deny it was due to Gotoba-Joko (refer to Chapter 11 and Chapter 45 ) honored the skilled swordsmiths highly.
+After the Jokyu-no-ran, samurai liked grand look swords.
 Those are Ikubi Kissaki sword.
-It is said there is no mediocre sword among Ikubi Kissaki sword.
+It is said that there is no mediocre sword among the Ikubi Kissaki sword.
 In this chapter, we discuss the swordsmiths who are famous for Ikubi Kissaki.

 Bizen Osafune Mitsutada (備前長船光忠)

-Mitsutada is one of the most famous swordsmiths for Ikubi Kissaki.
+Bizen Osafune Mitsutada is one of the most famous swordsmiths for Ikubi Kissaki.
 His sword was the most thought after sword among sword collectors.
-He was the founder of the Osafune group, then his son Nagamitsu (長光), and Nagamitsu’s son Kagemitsu (景光) and the rest continues.
+He was the founder of the Osafune group, then followed by his son Nagamitsu (長光), then his son Kagemitsu (景光) and the rest continues.

-Sugata (shape) —- Grand look.
-Ikubi Kissaki.
-The body is somewhat thick.
-Often suriage (shortened).
+Sugata (shape) — Grand look with Ikubi Kissaki.
+The body is rather thick.
+Often suriage.

 Boshi —- Yakizume.
 Yakizume with a short turn back.

-Jihada —– Fine, and soft look surface.
-Chikei appears.
+Ji-hada —– Fine, and soft look surface.
+Chikei appear

-I displayed above four photos at the different places on this website.
-Those were Mitsutada, once my father’s swords.
-Those photos were taken by my father and the writing on the white paper are written by him.
-He was very proud he collected four Mitsutada and he monogrammed inside his suit jacket as Mitsutada.
-It is said that Oda Nobunaga (織田信長 Daimyou around 16 C ) with his wealth and political power, he collected 28 Mitsutada.
+I displayed the above four photos several times on different pages of this website.
+Those were Mitsutada swords, once my father’s sword.
+Those photos were taken by him and the writing on the white paper is also by him.
+He was very proud he collected four Mitsutada and he monogrammed the name Mitsutada inside his suit jacket.
+It is said that Oda Nobunaga (織田信長) with his wealth and political power, he collected 28 Mitsutada.
 I realize those photos are not wonderful pictures.
-In order to avoid any copyright infringement and intellectual property right, I only use father’s photos (not so wonderful though), Sano Museum Catalog photos ( permission granted) and some public domain photos from Wikipedia.
+To avoid causing any infringement of the copyright and intellectual property rights, I only use father’s photos (not so wonderful though), Sano Museum Catalog photos ( permission granted), and some public domain photos from Wikipedia.
 Please bear with me that I don’t have good photos.

 Nagamitsu is Mitsutada’s son.

-Sugata —– Shape is similar to the early Kamakura period style.
+Sugata —– Shape is similar to the one of the early Kamakura period style.
 That is with Funbari and narrow at the top.
 This is called Nagamitsu Sugata.

 Hamon —– Wide tempered line.
 Nioi base.
 O-Choji Midare (large clove shape) mixed with Kawazuko Choji (see below).
 Many Ashi appears.
 Also, he does Suguha-Choji (straight with choji mixed).
-This looks like Rai Kuniyuki.
 Works of Inazuma and Kinsuji shows.

-Jitetsu —– Fine wood grain.
+Ji-hada —– Fine wood grain.
 Well known for Utsuri (shadow).
-Choji Utsuri (Shadow of Choji) or Botan Utsuri ( flower peony like).
-Choji Utsuri is shown in the above picture.
+Choji Utsuri (Shadow of Choji) or Botan Utsuri ( resembles flower peony).
+Choji Utsuri shows in the above picture.

-Below is a poster of the Museum of Tetsu in Sakaki in Nagano prefecture in the year of 2003.
-The picture is Nagamitsu’s sword and Koshirae (scabbard).
-This was a family sword.
-This sword was once owned by Takenaka Hannbei (竹半半兵衛) who was a famous strategist for Toyotomi Hideyoshi (豊臣秀吉) around the 16th century.
-It was given to Takenaka Hanbei by Toyotomi Hideyoshi as a reward.
+Below is the poster of the Museum of Tetsu in Sakaki in Nagano prefecture in the year of 2003.
+The photo of the poster is Nagamitsu’s sword and Koshirae (scabbard).
+It was a family sword then.
+Toyotomi Hideyoshi (豊臣秀吉) of the Sengoku period awarded this sword to Takenaka Hannbei (竹中半兵衛: Hideyoshi’s strategist).